rossta/rossta.github.com/source/blog/2015-11-30-pascals-triangle-with-rubys-enumerator.md

 ### In Sequence

-Our row method serves as a nice building block for a sequence.
-We can call `pascals_row` repeatedly on its own return values to generate many rows of the triangle, even infinitely.
-I previously wrote about creating [infinite sequences in Ruby](https://rossta.net/blog/infinite-sequences-in-ruby.html) with Enumerator and we'll apply this approach here.
+Now that we have a method to convert one row to its successor, we have a nice building block for an infinite sequence.
+We can call `pascals_row` repeatedly to generate the triangle rows infinitely.
+I previously wrote about creating [infinite sequences in Ruby](/blog/infinite-sequences-in-ruby.html) with Enumerator and we'll apply this approach here.

 We'd like to be able to call a method and enumerate the rows representing Pascal's Triangle as we would for an array.
 Since we'll be using `Enumerator`, which exposes the `Enumerable` api, we can use external enumeration with `Enumerator#next` to extract rows in succession.
 Let's rewrite our previous test to demonstrate:

 ```bash
 require 'minitest/autorun'